 Senate set to debate cuts to NPR, PBS and foreign aid

-Ahead of the roll call, Alaska Republican Sen. Lisa Murkowski said she would vote no on the cuts requested by the Trump administration through an unusual procedure known as rescission.
+Ahead of the roll call, Alaska's Republican Sen. Lisa Murkowski said she would vote no on the cuts requested by the Trump administration through an unusual procedure known as rescission.

 "My colleagues know I've been a strong supporter of the Corporation for Public Broadcasting.
 I'll continue to be a strong supporter," Murkowski added: "If you think there's too much bias at NPR, let's address that.
 But you don't need to gut the entire Corporation for Public Broadcasting."

-However, negotiations with the White House produced a plan on Tuesday to continue directly funding 28 public radio stations serving Native American communities in 9 states.
-Those funds would come from a Department of Interior program, according to Sen. Mike Rounds (R-SD), who in a post on X thanked Office of Management and Budget Director Russ Vought "for working with us to favorably resolve this issue."
+However, negotiations with the White House produced a plan on Tuesday to continue directly funding 28 public radio stations serving Native American communities in nine states.
+Those funds would come from a Department of Interior program, according to Sen. Mike Rounds, R-S.D., who in a post on X thanked Office of Management and Budget Director Russ Vought "for working with us to favorably resolve this issue."

 "This has got to be resolved because this is where — in these rural areas — they get their emergency services, they get their announcements.
 They're not political in nature," Rounds said at an appropriations committee hearing.